Wittelab/orchid/README.md

 Here's an example of a mutational profile:
 ![Mutational Profile](images/mutational_profiles.png)

 Mutations are arranged in rows and corresponding feature values in columns.
 The values here are normalized and colored white to orange (low to high).
 There is also a final column of sample labels, which is ultimately used for training and validation. **NOTE:** You may notice a lot of correlated feature vectors.
-Before training a ML model, its important to remove any feature correlation.
+Before training a ML model, its important to reduce feature correlation as much as possible!

 # Getting Started